 Since 2007, The Anganwadi Project (TAP) has offered experienced Australian design professionals an opportunity to live and work in India for 4-6 months.
-During this time, volunteers design and build anganwadis in informal settlements in Ahmedabad, Gujarat, India.
+During this time, volunteers design and build anganwadis in informal settlements in Ahmedabad, Gujarat or the Anantapur district of Andhra Pradesh, India.

 TAP volunteers work in close collaboration with the local communities and employ local builders and craftspeople throughout the process using mostly recycled materials to create simple, beautiful spaces for children to learn.
 Through the development of long-term and meaningful relationships the maintenance of existing schools and development of future opportunities is ensured.